 Already have a citation?
 Use the MGet It Citation Linker.

-If the library does not own the journal you need, submit an inter-library loan request for the article.
+If the library does not own the journal you need, submit a document delivery request for the article.

 The following are journals that publish literature reviews in psychology.
 Also consult reference books and encyclopedias to find articles that review the literature on a topic.